spiceai/spiceai/README.md

 We should now see the following output:

 ```
-Dataset settings written to `datasets/taxi_trips/dataset.yaml`!
+Dataset settings written to `datasets/my_dataset/dataset.yaml`!
 ```

-If our login credentials were entered correctly, the taxi_trips datasets has been loaded into the runtime.
+If our login credentials were entered correctly, your dataset will have loaded into the runtime.
 You should see the following in the SpiceAI runtime terminal :

 ```
-2024-02-14T18:34:15.174564Z  INFO spiced: Loaded dataset: taxi_trips
+2024-02-14T18:34:15.174564Z  INFO spiced: Loaded dataset: my_dataset
-2024-02-14T18:34:15.175189Z  INFO runtime::datasource: Refreshing data for taxi_trips
+2024-02-14T18:34:15.175189Z  INFO runtime::datasource: Refreshing data for my_dataset
 ```

 **Step 4.** Run queries against the dataset using the SpiceAI SQL REPL.